RedisJSON/RedisJSON/docs/docs/developer.md

 ```

 ## Debugging
-To include debugging information, you need to set the `DEBUG` environment variable before you compile RedisJSON.
+To include debugging information, you need to set the `DEBUG` environment variable before you compile JSON.
 For example, run `export DEBUG=1`.

 You can add breakpoints to Python tests in single-test mode.
 To set a breakpoint, call the ```BB()``` function inside a test.